Aisle etiquette.....who goes first?

 It is these moments where we really make a difference and our couples tell us that they loved having the chance to ask questions and even to get a bit of reassurance that all is ok, and we have everything in hand.

-We run through things with you, dad (or whoever is coming in with you) and make sure they too feel a little more relaxed and able to enjoy it!
+We run through things with you, and whoever is coming in with you, and make sure they too feel a little more relaxed and able to enjoy it!

 celebrant ceremony